St John the Baptist Church, Cardiff

 Photo: Wikimedia, CC BY-SA 3.0 de.

-St. John's Gardens are a small public garden in the centre of the Welsh capital Cardiff in United Kingdom.
+St. John's Gardens is a small public garden in the centre of the Cardiff, the capital of wales.
 It is located between St John's Church and the Old Library.

 Places in the Area